grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-email.md

 weight: 300
 ---

-## Configure Email for Alerting
+## Configure email for Alerting

 Use the Grafana Alerting - email integration to send email notifications when your alerts are firing.
 An email is sent when an alert fires and when an alert gets resolved.

 ## Before you begin

-When utilizing Grafana OSS, enabling email notifications requires configuring [SMTP settings][smtp-settings] in the Grafana configuration settings.
+For Grafana OSS, you enable email notifications by first configuring [SMTP settings][smtp-settings] in the Grafana configuration settings.
 {{<admonition type="note">}}
 This section is for Grafana OSS only.
-For Grafana Cloud SMTP configuration is not required.
+For Grafana Cloud, SMTP configuration is not required.
 {{</admonition>}}

 ### SMTP configuration